 This French island in the sun offers wonderful camping and mobile home holidays.
 Corsica has such geographical diversity as, within minutes, the landscape changes from glittering bays,coastal cities and fabulous beaches to peaks, breathtaking valleys, dense forests and hilltop villages.

 Corsica, a small island in the Mediterranean Sea is one of the 13 regions of France.
 It is located west of the Italian Peninsula, southeast of the French mainland, and north of the Italian island of Sardinia.
 A single chain of mountains make up two-thirds of the island.
-The island is now popular with camping and mobile home holidaymakers.
+The island is now popular for luxury camping and mobile home holidays.

 Activities on Corsica